What is a business owner's policy, or BOP insurance?

 Is a BOP required by law for small businesses?

 No. But if you own or rent business property, including buildings, equipment or inventory, a BOP can provide the coverage a lender or landlord requires.
-It can also provide the general liability insurance many businesses or contractors need to meet coverage requirements for professional licenses.
+It can also provide the general liability insurance many businesses or contractors need to meet regulatory requirements for professional licenses.